amandeep-singh28/Bank-Customer-Churn/README.md

 | F1-score | 0.88 | 0.62 |
 | Support | 2389 | 611 |

 XGBoost combined with SMOTE achieves stronger recall for churn (0.73) and improves overall model balance, resulting in higher accuracy (0.82).
 SMOTE helps XGBoost capture more churn cases than the base XGBoost, although it slightly impacts precision due to more aggressive positive predictions.
-Overall, this combination delivers one of the best trade-offs between recall and precision among all tested models.

 ---

-### (xxvi) XGBoost + ADASYN
+### XGBoost + ADASYN

 Using ADASYN, additional synthetic minority samples were generated, especially for harder-to-classify churn cases.
 This allows XGBoost to learn more subtle churn patterns near the decision boundary.